Protect Yourself – Updated April 2026

 💸

-1. You gamble for more than you can afford to lose
+1. You gamble more than you can afford to lose

-When gambling costs start eating into money meant for rent, food, bills, or other necessities, it is a serious warning sign.
+When gambling costs eat into money meant for rent, food, bills, or other necessities, that is a serious warning sign.
+Only gambling money you can truly afford to lose is the golden rule.

 🤥